Easy Norwegian Waffles are sweet, crisp, and perfectly delicious. These heart shaped waffles are an amazing breakfast or dessert.

 - 1 cup sour cream

 - In a large mixing bowl use a hand mixer to beat together eggs, sugar, and vanilla extract until creamy.

-- Mix in flour, baking soda, and salt until just combined
+- Mix in flour, baking powder, and salt until just combined

 - Add in sour cream and melted butter and mix until the batter is smooth.
 Let rest 20 minutes before making waffles.